ghostserverd/mediaserver-docker/README.md

 ```
 ---
 # About
 This is an automated media server set up in docker containers via docker-compose.
-This goal of this setup is to automate as much of the installation and configuration as possible.
+This goal of this project is to automate as much of the installation and configuration as possible.

 The end result of this setup is a media server with the following components
 - `plex`